marquisvictor/Optimized-Modified-GetOldTweets3-OMGOT/README.md

   - toptweets (bool): If True only the Top Tweets will be retrieved.
   - near(str): A reference location area from where tweets were generated.
   - within (str): A distance radius from "near" location (e.g. 15mi).
   - maxtweets (int): The maximum number of tweets to be retrieved.
-If this number is unsetted or lower than 1 all possible tweets will be retrieved.
+If no number is set here or is lower than 1 all possible tweets will be retrieved.

-## Usage
+## Usage - Very Important to Understand!!

-Clone or download the repo to your local machine, then cd into the downloaded GetOldTweets3 folder, and open up cmd right in that same folder. and run the following codes in the examples below.
+Clone or download the repo to your local machine, then cd into the downloaded GetOldTweets3 folder, and open up command prompt oor terminal right in that same folder. then run the following codes in the examples below.
 Feel free to customize, change the parameters/arguments according to the need of your project.

 ## Use Cases